eclipse-sw360/sw360.website/README.md

 ## Docker local live testing

-If you have docker installed on you system, you can test in realtime all changes.
+If you have docker installed on your system, you can test in realtime all changes.

-In a second terminal, run:
+In a terminal, run:

 ```sh
 bash docker_serve_local.sh
 ```

-The open your browser on following URL:
+then open your browser on following URL:

 ```sh
 http://localhost:1313/sw360
 ```

+All changes done in code will be refreshed in real time on the browser